zzzyuqing/zzzyuqing.github.io/_pages/cv.md

   <img src="../images/drama.jpg" width="100%" alt="dreammat">
 </div>
 <div style="flex: 80%; padding: 5px;">
-  A project for the "C Programming Language" course, this is a 2D bullet hell game where players earn points by successfully shooting at moving saucers, but the game ends if they are hit.
+  <p>A project for the "C Programming Language" course, this is a 2D bullet hell game where players earn points by successfully shooting at moving saucers, but the game ends if they are hit.
 The entire game is developed solely in C language, utilizing a minimalist graphics library that only supports line and circle drawing.
 It features a rudimentary user system and a robust game design logic.
   <a href="https://www.bilibili.com/video/BV1bf4y1n7NX/">demo </a>
   </div>
 </div>